shivalkarrahul/ci-cd-workshop/README.md

 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```

-Copy the displayed password and paste it into the Jenkins unlock screen.
+Copy the displayed password and paste it into the Jenkins unlock screen and cick on **Continue**.

 After unlocking Jenkins, you will see the setup wizard.
 Follow these steps: